jessepav/lacygoill-wiki-backup/vim/vimL.md

 ---

-Document the fact that when you save  a lambda or funcref inside a function, you should always  use the scope  `l:`, otherwise there could  be a conflict  with a public custom function.
+The name of a variable storing a  lambda or funcref must begin with an uppercase character, because  you could  drop the  `l:`, in  which case  there could  be a conflict with a builtin function (e.g. you've used the variable name `len`).
+The name **must** start with an uppercase character.

+But now that your variable starts with  an uppercase character, there could be a conflict with a global custom function.
+So, the name **should** be scoped with `l:` to avoid E705.
+From `:h e705`:

+> You cannot have both a Funcref variable and a function with the same name.

+Indeed, without `l:`, if you run this inside a function:

+    let Lambda = {-> 123}
+    echo Lambda()

+and you have  a global custom function  named `Lambda`, Vim will  not know which definition to use.

 Review this section, and add `l:` whenever it makes sense.